* Veteran banker headed Gávea’s credit unit

 * Previously was head of Santander’s investment bank

 * Replaces Berquo, who will head private banking unit

-Berenguer replaces Claudio Berquo, who took over the Brazilian unit in 2009 and will remain head of private banking in Brazil for JPMorgan, a spokesman for the bank in São Paulo
+Berenguer replaces Claudio Berquo, who took over the Brazilian unit in 2009 and will remain head of private banking in Brazil for JPMorgan, a spokesman for the bank in São Paulo said.

-Investimentos, a Rio de Janeiro-based private equity and hedge
+Berenguer had a senior money-management role at Gávea Investimentos, a Rio de Janeiro-based private equity and hedge fund controlled by JPMorgan.

-JPMorgan's Brazilian unit is currently the nation’s 15th-largest bank by assets.
+JPMorgan’s Brazilian unit is currently the nation’s 15th-largest bank by assets.